virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
 - `sourcePath` - URL to download an external archive
-- `destPath` - container path, where the uploaded archive is to be unpacked
+- `destPath` - container path where the uploaded archive is to be unpacked

 ### createFile